PaulMaly/weather-man/README.md

 # WeatherMan

 A JavaScript weather library with multiple weather povider options.
-Currently it supports the following weather providers: Yahoo, OpenWeatherMap, YR.no, Forecast.io, and AQICN.org (for air quality data).
+Currently it supports the following weather providers: Yahoo, OpenWeatherMap, YR.no, Dark Sky (formerly Forecast.io), and AQICN.org (for air quality data).
 Use it in NodeJS, the browser, the command line or even with your Pebble app!